Consensys/doc.rollups/docs/Reference/JSON-RPC.md

     * `moneyOrder`: *object* - object containing the `fromAccountId`, `toAccountId`, `tokenId`, `amount`, and `blindingFactor`
     * `moneyOrderHash`: *string* - money order hash
-    * `moneyOrderTotalIndex`: *integer* - 6 byte integer where 4 bytes contain the money order batch ID of the money order batch, and 2 bytes are for the index of the money order in the batch.
+    * `moneyOrderTotalIndex`: *integer* - 6 bytes integer where 4 bytes contain the money order batch ID of the money order batch, and 2 bytes are for the index of the money order in the batch.
     * `merkleProof`: *array* - merkle proof of the account in the merkle tree
     * `batchStateRootHash`: *string* - rollup `rootHash` that corresponds to the batch in which the money order